LearnPython-3/LearnPython2020/README.md

 When two objects of this class are multiplied, their text properties are concatenated

 And as always, attach the file and turn it in

+## Day 5 Homework

+NONE - Happy New Year's Eve, and find a time to do your final project!